JWalshe86/Mickey-Mouse-Memory-Game/README.md

 - Feedback from a colleague on slack Kera Cudmore highlighted how if one pressed the same card twice the counter increased.
 I was able to fix this by putting an if statement on the counter - ie the counter only increased if the same card was not pressed twice.
 - My custom error page didn't appear to show on the website despite following all the github instructions.
 I contacted Code Institute Tutor support and was informed that I was testing the error page incorrectly.
 To test the error page you put in an incorrect page name after the full website address - I was putting in an incorrect page name to early in the website domain name and was subsequently getting the github default error page.
 - During a Slack meeting I realised we couldn't use 3rd party libraries for this project.
 I then had to create the card shake animation from scratch using css, html and javascript.
+Fix: Cards don't shake indefinitely
+- By changing the animation ireration count to 5 directly on the animation css for the horizontal shake, even if the next is quickly pressed the card won't shake after 5 iterations. .card-front.horizontal-shake {
+  animation: horizontal-shaking .35s 0s 5;
+}

 # Deployment